What Are the Standard Working Hours In Austria?

 In Austria, managerial employees and those in positions of significant responsibility may have different working hour arrangements.
 While the law doesn't completely exempt managers from working time regulations, there's often more flexibility in how their hours are structured.

 Managerial employees are typically defined as those who have substantial decision-making authority, lead teams, or hold positions of special trust within the organization.
+Since September 2018, the exemption from maximum working hours and mandatory rest periods has been extended to include not only executive employees but also employees "having significant independent decision-making authority" as well as "close relatives of the employer".
 While they're still subject to the fundamental protections regarding maximum working hours, the application of these rules may be more flexible, particularly regarding overtime compensation and work scheduling.

 Statutory Full-Time Working Hours in Austria

 The statutory definition of full-time employment in Austria is 40 hours per week, typically spread across five working days.
-However, many collective agreements have negotiated shorter weekly working hours, such as 38 hours in the sales and metal industries.
+However, many collective agreements have negotiated shorter weekly working hours, such as 38.5 hours in various industries.

 These statutory hours serve as the baseline across industries, though the actual implementation can vary by sector, company policies, and collective bargaining agreements.
 Some companies may also implement a 4-day work week with 10-hour days under certain conditions, providing employees with greater flexibility while maintaining full-time status.